 Be aware that while you may file a trademark application based on “use or making known in Canada, foreign use and application/registration, proposed use in Canada, or any combination thereof,” in most instances your trademark must be used in Canada before it can be registered.

-Once the Trademarks Office receives your trademark application, your application receives a filing date and an application number from the Trademarks Office, which then proceeds with a five-step examination process.
+So you’ve done your own trademark search (or have had a trademark agent do one for you) and filed a trademark application.
+Once the CIPO receives your trademark application, it will give a filing date and an application number, which then proceeds with a five-step examination process.
 You will receive a formal filing acknowledgment at this stage.

 - Publishes the application in the Trademarks Journal, which is issued every Wednesday.